-28 Persons Killed, Dozens Missing As Terrorists Attack Katsina Village
+28 Persons Killed, Dozens Missing as Terrorists Attack Katsina Village

+This occurred same day the Nigerian Military disclosed that troops across all theatre of operations killed no fewer than 109 terrorists and arrested 81 others, in week one.
+The military also revealed that troops apprehended six perpetrators of oil theft and rescued 43 kidnapped hostages.

-A local security official, who craved anonymity, told THISDAY in a telephone interview on Friday that the terrorists invaded the agrarian village last Tuesday where they massacred the villagers.
+However, in Safana Local Government, a local security official, who craved anonymity, told THISDAY in a telephone interview yesterday that the terrorists invaded the agrarian village last Tuesday where they massacred the villagers.

-He said the terrorists ransacked many houses and shops in the village, killed 17 persons on the spot and set ablaze the corpses of 11 other victims during the deadly invasion.
+He said the terrorists ransacked many houses and shops in the village, killing 17 persons on the spot and set ablaze the corpses of 11 other victims during the deadly invasion.

 “They came into this (Baure) community in large numbers and pillaged house by house, including shops before killing 17 persons and burning 11 other corpses.
 We tried to intervene but they overpowered us.